 Later, \cite{jitkrittum2016interpretable} extended the approaches in \cite{chwialkowski2015fast} and proposed to optimize the test locations and the kernel bandwidth by maximizing a lower bound of the test power.
-This approach significantly improves the performance of the test with the linear complextiy.
-However, parameters, such as test locations and the kernel bandwidth, should be optimized and these procedures take a lot of time.
-Specifically, the data has to be split in two sets to learn and this also may lead to a potential loss of power due to a smaller test sample size.
+This approach significantly improves the performance of the test with linear complexity.
+However, parameters such as test locations and the kernel bandwidth need to be optimized, and these steps requires substantial time.
+Specifically, the data must be split into two sets to learn, which may lead to a potential loss of power due to a smaller test sample size.

-In addition, the test statistics are occasionally not well-defined since $S$ in the test statistics is not invertible and all these approaches only work for the balanced sample design.
+In addition, the test statistics are occasionally not well-defined since $S$ in the test statistics is not invertible despite regularization.
+Moreover, all these approaches also only work for balanced sample designs.